Road trip vacation planning can seem deceptively simple – pick a destination, pack your stuff and go. Right?

 Fun Road Trip Vacation Planning Tip – Stay Somewhere Fun:

 Besides going to a great destination and stopping at every interesting sight along the way, plan to stay at fun hotels.
-These do not need to be expensive – in fact, some of the coolest places I’ve stayed were mid-range as far as rates go.
+These do not need to be expensive – in fact, some of the coolest places I’ve stayed in were mid-range as far as rates go.
 One option is to stay at older places (and often cheaper) from the 40’s, 50’s and 60’s for that retro feel.

 More than the hotel itself – where is it?
-Try to stay in places that either has great views or are located near sights or interesting towns so you can sightsee where you’re staying.
+Try to stay in places that either have great views or are located near sights or interesting towns so you can sightsee where you’re staying.
 Also, if you can afford it, see if they have a room with a Jacuzzi or some other cool thing that will make your stay unique.
 You don’t have to spend every night this way, but it will add a lot of flavor to your vacation.
 This is an important road trip vacation planning tip that people often neglect, but can really make a difference.

 Fun Road Trip Vacation Planning Tip – Games and Songs: